toddcf/code-snippets/deployment/deployment-checklist.md

 2. Clean up all remaining files:
   - HTML:
 	- Links to CSS and JS files that are no longer being used.
-	- Links to fonts that are no longer being used.
+	- Links to fonts (and font weights) that are no longer being used.
 	- Clean up comments.
   - CSS:
 	- Clean up comments.